zh-qifan/personal_website/content/en/posts/2022-09-29-measurable function.md

 The mistake is clear now.
 The $(\mathbb{R}, \mathcal{B}(\mathbb{R}))$ and $(\mathbb{R}, \mathcal{L})$ are not the same thing!
 This does not satisfy the premise of the proposition!
 Since $\mathcal{L}$ is a complete $\sigma$-field, it can hide something nasty into any zero measure set.
 Then the "normal" $\mathcal{B}(\mathbb{R})$ makes it reappear in front of us.

 This mistake confuse me for about 30 minutes.
 I think next time I should write down every measurable space I use to avoid problems like this.

+(The mathjax problem is fixed thanks to https://note.qidong.name/2018/03/hugo-mathjax/)